LiorKogan/V1/README.md

   - _d_ has a _name_ property with a value that starts with 'M'
   - There are _m_ > 3 vertices, _d₁..dₘ_, each with a label _Dragon_
   - There are relationships from _d_ to any of _d₁..dₘ_, each with a label _freezes_
-  - Each of these relationships has a _tf_ property (stands for "time frame") with a _since_ subproperty whose value is in the range [_now_ - _months_(3) .. _now_]
+  - Each of these relationships has a _tf_ property (stands for "timeframe") with a _since_ subproperty whose value is in the range [_now_ - _months_(3) .. _now_]
   - There is a vertex _g_ with a label _Guild_
   - _g_ has a _name_ property, and its value is _Masons_
   - There are _n_ ≥ 1 vertices _q₁..qₙ_, each with a label _Person_
   - There are relationships from each of _q₁..qₙ_ to _g_, each with a label _member of_
   - There are relationships from each of _q₁..qₙ_ to one or more of _d₁..dₘ_, each with a label _owns_.
 Each of _d₁..dₘ_ is connected by at least one of these relationships

 The terms _entity_ and _relationship_ denote both pattern elements and graph elements.
-When the context may be ambiguous, we use the terms _pattern-entity_ and _pattern-relationship_ to refer to pattern elements, and the terms _graph-entity_ and _graph-relationship_ to refer to graph elements.
+When the context may be ambiguous, we use the terms _pattern-entity_ and _pattern-relationship_ to refer to pattern elements and the terms _graph-entity_ and _graph-relationship_ to refer to graph elements.

 Given a property graph schema _S_, a property graph _G_ conforming to _S_, and a query pattern _P_ conforming to _S_, all expressed in language _L=_(_L<sub>S</sub>, L<sub>G</sub>, L<sub>P</sub>, L<sub>R</sub>_), _pattern matching_ is the process of finding, transforming, merging, and annotating subgraphs of _G_ that match _P_.
 The syntaxes of sublanguages _L<sub>S</sub>_, _L<sub>G</sub>_, _L<sub>P</sub>_, and _L<sub>R</sub>_ define what and how symbols may be combined to create well-formed schemas, graphs, patterns, and query results, respectively.
 A semantics of _L<sub>P</sub>_ is a mapping (_S, G, P_) → _R_: which subgraphs of _G_ match _P_ and how to transform, merge, and annotate them.

 Any valid subgraph that matches the pattern is called _an assignment_.
-We use _assignment to X_ where _X_ is a pattern-entity, a pattern-relationship or a set of thereof, to denote the graph-entity, the graph-relationship, or the set of thereof that matches _X_ as part of an assignment.
+We use _assignment to X_ where _X_ is a pattern-entity, a pattern-relationship, or a set of thereof, to denote the graph-entity, the graph-relationship, or the set of thereof that matches _X_ as part of an assignment.

 In the patterns given below, unless otherwise stated, each reported assignment should include the graph-entity assigned to each mentioned pattern-entity and the graph-relationship assigned to each mentioned pattern-relationship.
 Hence, any reported assignment to _P1_ should be composed of: